P20-WIN/Data-Dictionaries/README.md

 ![dd 3](https://user-images.githubusercontent.com/103579521/178348411-030b22aa-10e4-4fb0-971b-d9dbbc7c741b.PNG)

-4. Drag or choose file to upload. <br> ***If you are updating an exisiting data dictionary, please ensure that the file you are uploading has the same file name and file type of the exiting data dictionary file.
-This will overwrite the prior version and ensure updates and addtions are reflected in the P20 WIN Data Dictionary App.***
+4. Drag or choose file to upload. <br> ***If you are updating an existing data dictionary, please ensure that the file you are uploading has the same file name and file type of the exiting data dictionary file.
+This will overwrite the prior version and ensure updates and additions are reflected in the P20 WIN Data Dictionary App.***

 ![dd 4](https://user-images.githubusercontent.com/103579521/178348867-c88810b9-36e8-467c-abdc-a7cdc6f32e66.PNG)